- Type-safe: Full TypeScript support to provides full type inference for:

 Subscribes to state changes outside useSelector or useConSelector via selector.

-to unsubscribe the listener.
+Returns function to unsubscribe the listener.

 ALERT:When using subscribe, you have to manage when to unsubscribe the listener.